Skip to main content

 }

-Now we can make a simulation report to visualize the simulation results.
+Now you can make a simulation report to visualize the simulation results.

 requests.post(